tebeco/alexdarbyshire.com/content/posts/unplanned-downtime-opportunities/index.md

 In some contexts, there is virtually no acceptable level and massive resources may be assigned.
 For example, consider nuclear power plant, rail and civil aviation safety.
 These ideas can be transferred into the tech space when we think about technology services which are responsible for supporting human life both directly and indirectly.

 ## Done
-We have a decent list of new `todos` and have defined a process around post event management of unplanned service interruptions.
+We have a decent list of new `TODOs` and have defined a process around post event management of unplanned service interruptions.